 - Dry linguine pasta may be broken into 3″ to 4″ pieces to make serving and eating easier

-- One pound of another shape of pasta like rotini, shells or elbows can be be substituted for lingine
+- One pound of another shape of pasta like rotini, shells or elbows can also work

 - Rinse pasta with cold water immediately after draining to prevent sticking together